 The Facility may partially be built on shrub-steppe habitat, which is considered by WDFW as a PHS habitat.
-However, approximately 46% of the shrub-steppe habitat impacted by the Facility as currently designed is degraded due to cattle grazing.
 The Applicant contracted with Western Ecosystems Technology (WEST) to complete a Wildlife and Habitat Survey Report (Attachment F) and a Review of Rare Plant Occurrence and Big Game Movement (Attachment G).